Musim Mas

 How Can Palm Oil Be Sustainable?

-So, how do we steer palm oil towards a greener path?
-Palm oil companies are embracing policies like NDPE, which stands for no deforestation, no peat, and no exploitation.
-They require farmers to stop burning land, assess land before starting new plantations, and get permission from local communities before using the land.
+These require farmers to stop burning land, assess land before starting new plantations, and get permission from local communities before using the land, all key measures in producing sustainably farmed palm oil.

 Chart showing the yield comparison of certified sustainable palm oil, normal palm oil

-With the collective effort of companies, government, and non-governmental organizations, we can observe that deforestation due to palm oil has decreased in Indonesia [5].
+With the collective effort of companies, governments, and NGOs, deforestation linked to palm oil has started to decline in Indonesia, marking progress in the shift toward sustainably farmed palm oil [5].

 Deforestation in outside palm oil concessions in indonesia